aidtopia/fortran-adventure/docs/wentwrong.md

 ### Adventure has a buffer underrun?

+**CORRECTION:** I was wrong in this section.
+There is *no* buffer underrun in WOOD0350's initialization of the travel table.
+The bug I observed must have been caused by a bug in an earlier version of my translator.
+I cannot reproduce it now.
+The Fortran code for this section looks correct, and it (essentially) matches the corresponding code in CROW0000, which never experienced this crash.
+I think what I observed before may have been caused by a problem with the generated code reading the first record of the section.

+I'm keeping what I originally wrote as a log of my thinking at the time.

+---

 The next crash had indications that a variable (or the table entry it was copied from) had been stomped, presumably by an out-of-bounds access.

 Indeed, I found a buffer underrun, but it wasn't a translator bug--it's cooked right into Adventure's initialization: